CBIIT/GGMD/README.md

 ## Installation

+There are two methods to execute this GMD pipeline: direct install or using a container.
+It is highly recommended to utilize the container rather than direct install to minimize errors.
+This pipeline requires several python packages that each have particular dependencies.
+The containers simplify the install process and increases reproducibility in results.

 ### Clone git repository

 `git clone https://github.com/SeanTBlack/FNLGMD.git`

-There are two methods to execute this GMD pipeline: direct install or using a container.
-It is highly recommended to utilize the container rather than direct install to minimize errors.
-This pipeline requires many dependencies that are very particular.
-The container simplifies the install process and increases reproducibility in results.

-### Container execution: Singularity
+### Container execution:

-This container is implemented using singularity.
+There are two containers for this software: one built with Singularity and one built with Docker

  Singularity is a container management software similar to Docker.
 Due to certain features of Docker, it is often banned on most HPC systems.
 Singularity was built to serve as a replacement for Docker on HPC systems while still accepting Docker containers.
 Due to the high computational requirements for running GMD, we expect that most users will be using HPC systems or cloud computing systems.
-We are still exploring the integration of this pipeline into cloud computing systems, but most HPC systems will have singularity installed.
+Most HPC systems will have singularity installed.
 Contact your system administrators for assistance.

+#### Singularity:

 To install the singularity image, run the below command:

 `singularity pull library://seantblack/gmd/gmd_0_9.sif`

-Below are steps to run GMD through the container.
+Below are steps to run GMD through the singularity container.

 ```
-Set up a working directory <dir>
+Set up a working directory (in the following steps, replace <dir> with that directory path) with read/write permission
 Copy contents of FNLGMD/workspace/LogP_demo into <dir>
 Edit the output_directory parameter in the config.yaml file that is now in <dir> to be
     output_directory: '<dir>/'